Osmolality Tests

 What is an osmolality test?

-Measures concentration of solutes in blood or urine.
+Measures concentration of solutes in blood, urine, or other bodily fluids.

-To diagnose and monitor conditions like diabetes and kidney disease.
+To diagnose and monitor conditions such as dehydration, diabetes, and kidney disease.

 What does high osmolality indicate?